Tutorials & Guides

 Identify a Membership and record their activity at your store, online, or at other point-of-sale devices.

-Present available Rewards and allow Memberships to redeem them with the points they've accumulated.
+Present available Rewards and allow members to redeem them with the points they've accumulated.

 Guides on how Hatch uses specific concepts to execute your loyalty program.